Riomaggiore Italy Travel Guide

 Found in almost every trattoria and deli.

 Flat, oven-baked bread, thicker and softer than pizza dough.
-Topped cooked with olive oil and coarse salt, or olives, onions, rosemary.
+Topped cooked with the product of pressed olives and coarse salt, or olives, onions, rosemary.

 A Cinque Terre specialty, new and versatile.
-Served fried, marinated in lemon and oil from olives, salted, or in pasta sauces.
+Served fried, soaked in lemon and oil from olives, salted, or in pasta sauces.

 Found in seafood restaurants and friggitorie.